 Observational studies of population-based mammography screening reported a wide range of reductions in breast cancer mortality.
 Most studies were conducted in Europe or the United Kingdom and included women age 50 to 69 years.
 Meta-analyses of studies indicated a breast cancer mortality RR of 0.75 (95% CI, 0.69 to 0.81) based on seven incidence-based mortality studies; and an OR of 0.69 (95% CI, 0.57 to 0.83) based on seven case-control studies.
-The 25 to 31 percent mortality reduction from observational studies compares with a 19 to 22 percent reduction estimated from a meta-analysis of screening trials for women age 50 to 69 years.

-A large observational study of Swedish women in their 40s indicated reduced breast cancer mortality for women invited to screening, however, few additional studies of women in this age group are available.
-The 26 percent mortality reduction in this study compares with 12 to 16 percent mortality reductions in the trials, although the trial estimates were only of borderline statistical significance.
+The 25 to 31 percent mortality reduction from observational studies compares with a 19 to 22 percent reduction estimated from the meta-analysis of screening trials for women age 50 to 69 years.
+A large observational study of Swedish women in their 40s indicated 26 percent reduction in breast cancer mortality for women invited to screening, while a Canadian study indicated 44 percent reduction for screening participants.
+These mortality reductions compare with 12 to 16 percent mortality reductions in the trials, although the trial estimates were only of borderline statistical significance.